coredns/coredns.io/content/blog/dnstap.md

 dnstap /tmp/dnstap.sock full
 ~~~

-Listen on the *dnstap* socket and write message payloads to *stdout*:
+Now you can use the *dnstap* tool to read from the socket where CoreDNS write to.
+With the full option given to the *dnstap* middleware you will also include the full (binary) data of the DNS message:

 ~~~ text
 $ dnstap -u /tmp/dnstap.sock